tsadams1973/website/blog/content/posts/azure-hugo/index.md

 {{< imgproc azure-hugo-6 Resize "800x" "deploy" "Figure 6" />}}

 This option was included with the "Azure Storage" extension we installed earlier.
 After you click it you will see a follow-up dialog to pick a Storage Account.
 Choose the one you created in our previous walkthrough.
-You will liekly be promted to delete the files that exist in your site and deply the new ones.
+You will likely be prompted to delete the files that exist in your site and deploy the new ones.
 Choose yes and wait for your site to be copied.

 ---